gmc-code/PC-Python/docs/setup/python_setup.rst

 ---------------------------------------

 | See: https://www.youtube.com/watch?v=APOPm01BVrk
-| Rather than installing the python packages in the system wide installation of python, a virtual environment can be created that only has the modules needed for sphinx and read the docs.
+| Rather than installing the python packages in the system wide installation of python, a virtual environment can be created that only has the modules needed for your project.
 | Virtual environments allow easy maintenance of the libraries needed for the project and avoid issues that can happen when multiple dependencies conflict across multiple projects.

-| Create a virtual environment for the packages needed for read the docs.
+| Create a virtual environment for the packages needed.
 | By default, these will be created in the users directory: ``C:\Users\username\``.
 | In examples below, the virtual environment folder will be called: ``rtd_venv310``, but any suitable name can be used.

-| Create a virtual environment with the default system python:
+| Create a virtual environment, called **rtd_venv310**, with the default system python:

 .. code-block::